Introduction

 Data control has become a strategic priority and is increasingly driven by digital services and cross-border cloud infrastructures.
 From geopolitical tensions to stricter compliance mandates, the conversation is shifting from “Where is my data?” to “Who governs it?”
+This is where sovereign data enters the spotlight.

 What Is Sovereign Data?